 We have developed this policy with reference to applicable industry standards, ICANN mandated requirements, and to meet our operational requirements for the TLD.

-All domain names in the TLD are subject to this and our policy issued by us.
-Further policies and procedures in relation to the TLD can be found at the following link: http://www.nic.monash/.
+All domain names in the TLD are subject to this and other policy issued by us.
+Further policy and procedure in relation to the TLD can be found at the following link: http:nic.krd.